Piyushrathoree/color-changer-project/README.md

-# javascript basic projects for practicing js
+# learning javascript in depth